LongBu/AWS-SAP-C02-Study-Guide/README.md

 ### Amazon Managed Service for Prometheus: serverless monitoring service harnessing PROMQL to monitor and alert on container environments upon ingestion/storage

 ## Logging and Events

+### AWS CloudTrail:
+  * Service that monitors and records account activity across AWS infrastructure (history of events/API calls)
+  * Provides governance, compliance and audit for your AWS account:
+   * Enabled by default
+   * Trail can be applied to all regions (default) or a single region

+### CloudTrail Events:
+  * Able to be separated into read/write events
+  * Management events (default on)
+  * Data events (default off due to volume, though can be turned on to trigger/invoke)

+### CloudTrail Insights:
+  * Used to detect unusual activity in account (if enabled):
+   * Inaccurate resource provisioning
+   * Hitting service limits
+   * Bursts of AWS IAM actions
+   * Gaps in periodic maintenance
+   * Analyzes normal manangement events to create a baseline to then continuosly analyze write events to detect unusual patterns (S3/CloudTrail console/EventBridge events)
+   * Cloudtrail Events are stored for 90 days, though can be sent to S3 and analyzed by Athena

 ## Configurations and Security